Divyaharshini/pmbok_quiz/docs/pmp.md

 1. Process Descriptions:
     Description of all the processes in cost management is documented.

-- Project cost estimation and budget based on our WBS:
+- Detailed project cost estimation and budget based on our WBS:

 | S.No	| Item	| Cost |
 |-------|-------|------|